-Cells in the Total Lysis Control wells are artificially lysed to release the KILR Reporter Protein into the supernatant to enable detection of a maximum potential signal.
+Cells in the Total Lysis Control wells are chemically lysed to release the KILR Reporter Protein into the supernatant to enable detection of a maximum potential signal.
 The Spontaneous Release Control wells contain untreated cells to enable detection of basal activity levels.

-1. For Spontaneous release controls (wells H1 through H4), add 50 μL of Assay Complete Cell Plating 39 medium.
+1. For Spontaneous Release Controls (wells H1 through H4), add 50 μL of cell plating 39 medium.